📋 In This Article

 Everything shows BALANCED.
 Can I just submit?
 Yes.
 Green across the board means your data is consistent.
 You can submit with confidence.

 Should I generate a Breakdown Report as well?
-If any variance shows amber or red, generating a Breakdown Report article is recommended.
+If any variance shows amber or red, generating a Breakdown Report is recommended.
 The Breakdown Report shows the individual activities behind each number, making it easier to identify the source of a discrepancy.

 Return to ODC Overview for an overview of all report sections.